 Which insurances does Dr. Spellman participate with?

-What is more, in order for the provider to get paid directly by the insurance the provider must give insurance (and their unknown business associates) a lot of your personal information.
-The more detailed your history, the more symptoms are recorded, and the worse you are said to be doing, the more the provider can bill.
-Plus these psychiatric records could really hinder your future career if you are in one of the professions.
+What is more, when a provider bills your insurance, the more detailed your history, the more symptoms are recorded, and the worse you are said to be doing, the more the provider can bill.

 How do payments get handled?

 Patients pay Dr. Spellman privately and directly and she offers them a paper insurance claim form to submit to their insurance for reimbursement - if they have "Out of Network Benefits."
 See more about what to ask your insurance company in the next panel.